CarolinaTaylor/CarolinaTaylor.github.io/essays/AI.md

 - **CODING WITH CHAT GPT**
-This was kind of challenging because something that got will take you down an unknown path to solve some issues.
-9. Coding example e.g. “give an example of using Underscore .pluck”
+This was kind of challenging because something that got will take you down an unknown path to solve some issues. example e.g. “give an example of using Underscore .pluck”
 - **EXPLAINIG CODE**
 I was surprised at how simple AI can guide you through code.
 I found it helpful in some cases, especially when the code gets bigger and more difficult to understand.
 Having AI break through and analyze your code in case you may be doing something wrong is a great way to maintain a good understanding of your code.